json-schema-org/json-schema-spec/.github/ISSUE_TEMPLATE/json-schema-specification-issue.md

 ---
-name: JSON Schema Specification issue template
+name: JSON Schema Specification issue
-about: Redirect usage questions to the web site and slack workspace.
-labels:
+about: Feature proposals or bugs for the specifications.

 ---